MASONRY WALL PROPPING GUIDE

 Within the new instructions there is no mention of the maximum eccentricity of 215mm.
 All measurements are taken from the end of the bendable and over sized tongue, “If” this was a correct method of measuring eccentric loads it is actually safer to support a 100mm cavity wall which is not permitted than supporting a 50mm cavity wall which is permitted, as the measurement from the centre line of the Acrow prop to the centre line of the wall is 25mm less eccentric.

 The majority of tasks require far more fitting work space than the Strongboy can give when still maintaining the maximum 340kg safe working load and when not dangerously removing the opening down to the full finished level without the permanent support being fitted as this increases the risk of collapse through accidental removal of loaded Acrow props during the demolition of the masonry.
 To reduce the risk of minor and major collapse only a few courses of masonry should be carefully removed to allow for the safe fitting of the permanent support.
-Once the permanent support is in the final position and cured, then the rest of the opening can be removed down to the full finished depth.
+Once the permanent support is in the final position and cured, then the rest of the opening can be removed down to the required depth.

-To change rules and instructions of a product can not be lawful when they dangerously reduce the S.W.L to an unknown quantity and also endorses further misuse of which creates a higher risk of collapse during masonry alterations.
+To change rules and instructions of a product can not be lawful when they dangerously reduce the S.W.L to an unknown quantity and endorses further misuse of which creates a higher risk of collapse.

-There are now approximately 15 companies and sole traders that sell similar designed products as the “Strongboy” with the majority being sold without the correct level of testing or written instructions of which both are required to comply with the provision and use of work equipment regulations and yet the H.S.E do nothing about it due to a “lack of staff”!
+Due to the patent expiring there are now approximately 15 companies and sole traders that sell similar designed products as the “Strongboy” with the majority being sold without the correct level of testing or written instructions of which both are required to comply with the provision and use of working equipment regulations and yet the H.S.E do nothing about it due to their inability to address the issues without accepting the responsibility of the fault of which they have helped to create due to allowing misleading instructions for over thirty years and accepting test results which do not reflect site conditions, as clearly seen in the advertised test drawing below.